Wisconsin Author Nearly Dies At Hands of 2 Doctors On Same Day; Court Add's Emotional Insult To Injury, Requests Jail Term For Wounded Patient

-When the emergency department doctor finally examined Hapka, doctors MNN spoke with said the doctor in question clearly overlooked the obvious signs of brain trauma, inexplicably failed to order a brain scan and ultimately misdiagnosed Hapka with an ear infection.
+When the emergency department doctor finally examined Hapka, he overlooked what doctors MNN spoke with said were clearly the obvious signs of brain trauma.
+The unnamed doctor in Hapka's case also inexplicably failed to order a brain scan and ultimately misdiagnosed Hapka with an inner ear disorder known as vestibular neuronitis.
 Hapka, who was seriously injured, was instead sent home with a dangerously swollen, bleeding brain and medications that only worsened his condition.

 More than 48 hours later, Hapka’s mother realized her son wasn’t sick; Shirley Hapka realized her son was in fact dying.
 He was rushed back to the same local emergency room where a different doctor ran further tests.
 Unbelievably, those results were misread and Hapka's family was told he had a large tumor near his brain stem.
 Medical records clearly document a second incorrect diagnosis Hapka received at this emergency room in less than 48 hours.

-It wasn’t until Hapka was admitted to a regional medical center that doctors finally diagnosed the life-threatening brain injury and confirmed it was most likely caused as a result of the chiropractor’s manipulation.
+It wasn’t until Hapka was admitted to a regional medical center in Madison, WI that doctors finally diagnosed the life-threatening brain injury and confirmed it was most likely caused as a result of the chiropractor’s manipulation.

 Hospital records obtained report Hapka was now very close to death.
 Hapka's family maintained a vigil at his bedside for days as he drifted in and out of consciousness as doctors speculated if he would survive.